SDM-Net: A Simple and Effective Model for Generalized Zero-Shot Learning: Introduction

 Supervised classifiers, specifically Deep Neural Networks, need a large number of labeled samples to perform well.
-Deep learning frameworks are known to have limitations in fine-grained classification regime and detecting object categories with no labeled data \cite{xiao2015application,CrossmodelAndrewNG,goodbadugly,zhang2018zero}.
+Deep learning frameworks are known to have limitations in fine-grained classification regime and detecting object categories with no labeled data ~\cite{xiao2015application,CrossmodelAndrewNG,goodbadugly,zhang2018zero}.
 On the contrary, humans can recognize new classes using their previous knowledge.
-This power is due to the ability of humans to transfer their prior knowledge to recognize new objects \cite{fu2016semi,lake2015human}.
+This power is due to the ability of humans to transfer their prior knowledge to recognize new objects ~\cite{fu2016semi,lake2015human}.
 Zero-shot learning aims to achieve this human-like capability for learning algorithms, which naturally reduces the burden of labeling.

 In zero-shot learning problem, there are no training samples available for a set of classes, referred to as unseen classes.
-Instead, semantic information (in the form of visual attributes or textual features) is available for unseen classes \cite{lampert2009learning,lampert2014attribute}.
-Besides, we have standard supervised training data for a different set of classes, referred to as seen classes along with the semantic information of seen classes.
-The key to solving zero-shot learning problem is to leverage trained classifier on seen classes to predict unseen classes by transferring knowledge analogous to humans.
+Instead, semantic information (in the form of visual attributes or textual features) is available for unseen classes ~\cite{lampert2009learning,lampert2014attribute}.
+Besides, we have standard supervised training data along with the semantic information for a different set of classes, referred to as seen classes.
+The key to solve zero-shot learning problem is to train a classifier on seen classes to predict unseen classes by transferring knowledge analogous to humans.

 Early variants of ZSL assume that during inference, samples are only from unseen classes.
-Recent observations \cite{chao2016empirical,scheirer2013toward,goodbadugly} realize that such an assumption is not realistic.
+Recent observations ~\cite{chao2016empirical,scheirer2013toward,goodbadugly} realize that such an assumption is not realistic.
 Generalized ZSL (GZSL) addresses this concern and considers a more practical variant.
 In GZSL there is no restriction on seen and unseen classes during inference.
 We are required to discriminate between all the classes.
 Clearly, GZSL is more challenging because the trained classifier is generally biased toward seen classes.